Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Experiments and Analysis

-\textbf{Effect of Output Length on In-Context Prediction Accuracy.} We analyze how prediction accuracy varies with the number of spatial discretization points $N_\mathrm{X}$.
+\textbf{Longer Output Length Degrades Prediction Accuracy.} We analyze how prediction accuracy varies with the number of spatial discretization points $N_\mathrm{X}$.
 Since LLMs predict the solution at all spatial grid points for a given time step, increasing $N_\mathrm{X}$ directly results in a proportionally longer output sequence.
 To isolate this effect, we vary $N_\mathrm{X}$ across 20 evenly spaced values from 2 to 40, while fixing the temporal context at $N_\mathrm{T} = 50$.
-As shown in Figure~\ref{fig:one-step-combined} (right), RMSE grows consistently with $N_\mathrm{X}$, following approximate power-law trends on a log--log scale.
-The error growth is steepest for the smaller Llama-3.2-1B model, while the larger Llama-3.1-8B shows slower growth, indicating improved robustness to output length within the Llama-3 family.
+As shown in Figure~\ref{fig:one-step-combined} (right), RMSE grows consistently with $N_\mathrm{X}$, following an approximate $\mathcal{O}(N_\mathrm{X})$ scaling law on a log–log scale.
+The error growth is steepest for the smaller Llama-3.2-1B model, while the larger Llama-3.1-8B shows slower growth, indicating improved robustness to output length within the Llama-3 family (see Appendix \ref{subsec:appendix-model-size-comparison} for architectural and size-related details of the Llama-3 models).
 This behavior stands in sharp contrast to classical finite-difference solvers, where increasing spatial resolution typically does not raise error under a stable scheme.
-For LLMs, however, outputs are generated as flat autoregressive token sequences: larger $N_\mathrm{X}$ leads to longer, more complex outputs that must be generated without access to the underlying PDE, placing growing demands on the model's ICL capacity.
+For LLMs, however, outputs are generated as flat autoregressive token sequences: larger $N_\mathrm{X}$ leads to longer, more complex outputs that must be generated without access to the underlying PDE, placing growing demands on the model's ICL~capacity.